 On September 28, 2022, the Planning Commission conducted a public hearing on proposed amendments to Sections 22.08 and 22.09 of the Zoning Ordinance.
 The Planning Commission recommended that the Village Council approve the amendments to Section 22.08 and 22.09.

-Following a public hearing at the January 3, 2023 Village Council meeting, the Village Attorney will conduct the first readings of proposed Ordinances 383, 384, and 385.
+The Village Attorney will conduct the second readings of proposed Ordinances 383, 384, and 385.